 The exclusive seat of power through the centuries, this is the most magical corner of the kingdom.

 Stand at the spot where King Charles I was beheaded, dare to enter Henry VIII’s jousting yard, stroll through once forbidden royal gardens, and take a glimpse through the gates of Downing Street.
-Laced with pomp and pageants, love, scandal and intrigue, this is a journey into a time of knights and tournaments, rebellion and sieges, Henry’s eight wives, and Shakespeare’s first performances – all taking place behind the walls of Britain’s principal bastion of power.
+Laced with pomp and pageants, love, scandal and intrigue, this is a journey into a time of knights and tournaments, rebellion and sieges, Henry’s six wives, and Shakespeare’s first performances – all taking place behind the walls of Britain’s principal bastion of power.

 This is the story of the legendary Palace of Whitehall, once the home of royalty and courtiers, and forbidden to everyone else.
 Destroyed in a single night, from its smoking ruins grew an exclusive district that came to rule an empire and which still remains the centre of British political power today.